 Why proofread when you can use a spellchecker?
-Well, spellcheckers can be useful in a limited way but should not be relied upon in place of an experienced professional proofreader who can provide these additional benefits and advantages of proofreading:
+Well, spellcheckers and autocorrect can be useful in a limited way (and also dangerous) but should not be relied upon in place of an experienced professional proofreader, such as myself, who can provide additional benefits and advantages of proofreading:

 - provide objectivity and a fresh pair of eyes as the author of a document or publication will often read what they expect to see

 - check on word usage and identify or amend words or phrases that your spellchecker would not spot, such as using ‘that’ instead of ‘than’, or ‘to’ instead of ‘too’